 15. Clear the Chrome browser’s cache

-Clearing up the cache of the Chrome browser is important to keep it running great.
+Clearing up the cache of the Chrome browser is essential to keep it running great.
 Over time, a ton of junk can accumulate in the Chrome browser and lead to drops in the overall performance, not to mention consistent crashing.
 It’s pretty simple to clear up the cache, browsing history, and other data on Google Chrome.
-Follow the instructions in our specialized how to clear cache and cookies on Google Chrome for the best results.
+Follow our specialized instructions on clearing cache and cookies on Google Chrome for the best results.

 16. Try out the ChromeOS screenshot tool

-The native screenshot tool provided to Chromebook users is a personal favorite over at Chrome Ready.
-It just makes life so much easier and negates the use of third-party screenshot tools as well, although you are going to need them for annotation purposes.
+The native screenshot tool provided to Chromebook users is a favorite over at Chrome Ready.
+It just makes life so much easier and negates the use of third-party screenshot tools, although you will need them for annotation purposes.
 Press the “Ctrl” and “Show Windows” keys together, and you’ll instantly snap a screenshot.

-If you want more control in that regard, add another key to the mix—Shift—to enjoy more flexibility.
+If you want more control, add another key to the mix—Shift—to enjoy more flexibility.
 We’ve dished out a complete guide on how to take a screenshot on a Chromebook, so do check that out if you want step-by-step instructions.

 17. Switch up the shelf’s location